 What to Bring

 Tools are supplied so bring gloves, a sun hat and maybe some minor tools.
+You can get a "real" straw hat at the local market for around $8.
 Your host will supply a list of needed things when the team is closer to leaving.
 The electric voltage in Mexico is the same as the USA so all your electrical things will work.

 You'll need sheets for a twin bed, a light blank, a small travel pillow and towels (you might consider leaving these for the staff when you return home).
 Take along personal items, your Bible, warmer clothes for the early morning and late evenings and you might want so snacks.
 Remember to pack your liquids in your check in luggage.

-The temps are warm in the day and cool at night.
-You can work in shorts or long pants but best to dress in layers as temps change throughout the day.
+Traveling in March or April it is a cooler month so will be cooler at night.
+Warm clothing is needed in the late evening and mornings.
+Temp can drop into the 40's.
+So it's warm in the day and cool at night.
+You can work in shorts or long pants but dress in layers as temps change throughout the day according to cloud cover and wind.

 These projects are designed for everyone to attend.
 A love for the Lord and a willingness to serve are what we are looking for.
 If you can do these things, you qualify!

-Trip cost covers food, lodging, in-country transportation, background check, travel insurance plus $125 work funds and $80 host cost.
+Trip cost covers food, lodging, in-country transportation, travel insurance plus $125 work funds and $80 host cost.

 Ron Morton RonMorton@wol.org 419-569-1226 Ron Morton http://www.pdv.org.mx